FREE Shipping on orders over $899

 Fortified cereals and whole-grain bread are excellent sources of iron, folic acid, and other B vitamins.
 These foods are convenient and can be easily incorporated into your daily diet.

-When choosing cereals, be sure to select options that are fortified with iron and folic acid.
-Combining cereals with milk fortified with calcium and vitamin D creates a balanced and nutritionally complete breakfast.
+When choosing cereals, be sure to select options enriched with iron and folic acid.
+Combining cereals with calcium- and vitamin D-fortified milk creates a balanced and nutritionally complete breakfast.

 Remember that prevention is better than cure